Constitution of the AnarCom Network

 Ratified at founding conference on 18th December 2022

 We are a revolutionary anarchist communist working-class organisation that advocates the abolition of the State and capitalism in favour of a horizontal network of voluntary associations through which everyone will be free to satisfy their needs.

-The liberation of our class, the working class, of itself, by itself, for itself!
-We aim for a classless society and the abolition of the class system.
+We oppose all forms of discrimination, and we believe all human beings should be equal.
 We support the right for everyone to express who they are as long as it doesn’t dehumanise anyone else or any other group of people in society.

-Identity commodification and class struggle:
+Note on Identity commodification and class struggle:

 Individuality is key to community and it’s collectively, our strength.
 The individual and autonomy are central to anarchist communism.
 The power of identity forged in struggle and uniting in solidarity is an engine of revolutionary social transformation.